Magnolia-Tech-Services-LLC/crawl4ai/COOLIFY_DEPLOYMENT_INSTRUCTIONS.md

 ## Notes

 - The application uses Traefik (Coolify's default proxy), not Caddy
-- Redis runs as a separate service, not inside the Crawl4AI container
+- Redis runs as a separate service defined in docker-compose.yml
-- The Dockerfile includes Redis server installation for standalone deployments, but it's not used when Redis is external
+- The Dockerfile includes Redis server installation for standalone deployments, but supervisord skips starting it when `REDIS_URI` is set
 - Environment variables take precedence over config.yml settings
+- Docker Compose automatically manages the network, volumes, and service dependencies
+- Redis data persists in the `redis_data` volume across container restarts
+- For standalone deployments (without docker-compose), Redis runs inside the container via supervisord